GSA/emerging-technology-atlas/pages/artificial-intelligence-resources.md

 <p>In this section find and contribute quick reference links to resources for the potential use of Artificial Intelligence for Citizen Services in the government.</p>

-<p> This section is in early states of development and should not be considered comprehensive.</p>
+<p> This section is in the early stages of development and should not be considered comprehensive.</p>

 ***